 Frequently Asked Questions About Amazon Van Accidents

-How do I prove the Amazon driver was on duty during an accident?
+How do I prove the Amazon driver was on duty at the time of an accident?

 To prove the Amazon driver was on duty and is liable, Munley Law will: